1992 Indianapolis 500: Television

 The race was carried live flag-to-flag coverage in the United States on ABC Sports.
 Paul Page served as host and play-by-play announcer, accompanied by Bobby Unser and Sam Posey.
 For the second time, Unser served as the pace car driver, and reported live from the pace car on the warm up laps.

 The same exact crew from 1990 to 1991 returned.
 The 1992 broadcast is notable in that it missed the finish of the race.
 As Al Unser Jr. held off Scott Goodyear at the finish line, the director cut to a camera angle over the flagstand, and viewers were not able to see the leaders actually cross the line until a replay was shown.

 Locally, ABC affiliate WRTV arranged to air the race in same-day tape delay in the Indianapolis market.
 The race is blacked out in Indianapolis, and previously would not be shown locally until a week or two weeks after the race was held.

 The broadcast registered a 10.9 rating (34 share) with 37 million viewers, the highest since going to a live broadcast in 1986.
 The final two hours peaked at 11.8/34.

 The broadcast has re-aired numerous times on ESPN Classic since the mid-2000s.

+1991–92 USAC Gold Crown Championship

+The 1991–92 USAC Gold Crown Championship season consisted of one sanctioned race.
+The schedule was based on a split-calendar, beginning in June 1991 and running through May 1992.
+Starting in 1981, USAC scaled back their participation in top-level Indy car racing, and ultimately ceased sanctioning races outside of the Indianapolis 500 following their 1983–84 season.
+Subsequently, the Gold Crown Championship would consist of only one event annually; the winner of the Indianapolis 500 would be the de facto Gold Crown champion, as it was their lone points-paying event.
+The preeminent national championship season was instead sanctioned by CART, and the Indy 500 paid championship points separately (on a different scale) toward the CART championship as well.

+Al Unser Jr., by virtue of winning the 1992 Indianapolis 500, also won the 1991–92 USAC Championship.